kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create FileOutputStream objects for two files (F1.txt and F2.txt).
+1.Import required classes and define the main class StringReaderExample.

-2.Create a ByteArrayOutputStream to hold output data in memory.
+2.Create a string to be read using StringReader.

-3.Read two integers from the user using Scanner and compute their sum.
+3.Initialize a StringReader with the input string.

-4.Write the sum to the ByteArrayOutputStream and then to both files using writeTo().
+4.Read characters one by one from the StringReader using a while loop.

-5.Close the ByteArrayOutputStream and display a success message.
+5.Print each character to the console until the end of the string is reached.